hommg/Simon/README.md

 game are included in the repository for reference.

-This interpretation of those two sources contains four activites (with the fourth, and final listed in the comments above):
+This interpretation of those two sources contains four activites (with the fourth, and final, activity listed in the comments above):

 	StartActivity